 - 6 tablespoons almond flour

-- 2 tablespoons sugar or erythritol
+- 2 tablespoons white sugar (or erythritol)

-- ½ teaspoon of baking powder
+- ½ teaspoon baking powder

-- ¼ teaspoon of baking soda
+- ¼ teaspoon baking soda

 - a pinch of salt